 Matt Cain just threw the 22nd perfect game in baseball history!!!!!
 There were only two real chances to get a hit, and the defense was stellar:

 … Left fielder Melky Cabrera chased down Chris Snyder's one-out flyball in the sixth, scurrying back to make a leaping catch at the wall.
 Cain raised both arms and slapped his glove in delight when Cabrera made the play.
 Then, right fielder Gregor Blanco ran into deep right-center to make a diving catch on the warning track and rob Jordan Schafer for the first out of the seventh.
 The 27-year-old pitcher hugged Blanco in the dugout

 UPDATE: Watching the game, I thought Cain was thinking no-hitter.
 He looked as locked in as any pitcher I've ever seen.
 I said it to my wife after the fourth, he looked like he knew they couldn't touch him.
 After the Melky catch in the sixth, his reaction confirmed it.
 That's when I texted all my buddies, including one of them AT THE GAME, and told them we needed to go radio silent.
 The Blanco catch made me scream so loud I was dizzy.
 After that, I told my family they had to stay up til the end, because it looked like Cain was gonna throw a perfect game.

 Incredible.
-Cliff Corcoran says it was one of the best pitched games in baseball history…. watching it live, I thought that, and after it was over, it was clear that it was the best game I'd ever seen a pitcher throw, better than either of the Yankee perfecto's by Cone and Wells.
+Cliff Corcoran says it was one of in baseball history…. watching it live, I thought that, and after it was over, it was clear that it was the best game I'd ever seen a pitcher throw, better than either of the Yankee perfecto's by Cone and Wells.
 Other than the deep fly balls, there was never a moment when you felt like he wasn't in complete control.